 Yes, we have been even more eager to find technological solutions to help over 5 million patients in our country who are waiting for elective surgery.
 We need more technologies to reduce length of hospital stay and reduce recovery time.
 On the business front, like most others out there, we stated to work remotely — which was seamless, really.
 Our use of promoting the business digitally and holding regular webinars with leading experts has grown the existing client base considerably.
 Working with Medical Alley has really helped, too, on those introductions and networking!

-We have access to real time waiting list data by each hospital, as well as access to over 1.3 million historic claims from our hospital episodes database.
+We have access to real time waiting list data by each hospital, as well as access to over 1.3 billion historic claims from our hospital episodes database.
 This gives us great insights as to where technologies can really help patients, enable care providers to work more efficiently and profitably, and deliver real value for payers.
 This has helped us to help our clients grown their businesses during these challenging times.

 We are working with experienced experts and specialists to help MedTech companies develop the right evidence right at the start for health technology assessments.
 This is an important milestone for us to help them to ensure the research is right from the start from a HTA perspective.
 This is an area we want to grow, and finding the best talent out there to support our valued clients.
 We also want to publish even more health economic papers to support the economic value of innovative Medical technologies for our clients.